IOWN

 can be achieved.

 Some improvements can also be made in computer architectures from the standpoint of energy efficiency.
-IOWN’s Data-Centric Infrastructure (DCI), which serves as the computing infrastructure for the IOWN era, can reduce power consumption through two approaches.
+IOWN’s AI Computing Platform (AICP) *, which serves as the computing infrastructure for the IOWN era, can reduce power consumption through two approaches.

 The first is disaggregated computing.
 A server is usually a single box filled with many components, but this approach breaks the system down so that the internal components can be shared.
 This allows you to combine and use only the components you need, such as CPUs and memory.
 It also enables you to turn off the power to components that are not in use, reducing power consumption.
 It is similar to first taking the system apart and then reorganizing it at the component level.

-The second is photonics–electronics convergence.
-By replacing the electronic circuits that handle electrical signals with optical waveguides, DCI can reduce the power that was previously consumed by electrical wiring.
+The second is Photonics-Electronics Convergence (PEC).
+By replacing the electronic circuits that handle electrical signals with optical waveguides, AICP can reduce the power that was previously consumed by electrical wiring.

 Photonics-Electrics Convergence Devices and IOWN Roadmap